 I ended up looking to the

-pass password manager, which I’ve been using recently to manage secrets for various personal projects.
-It leverages my existing GPG setup and makes it easy to securely store/retrieve secrets from the command line.
+pass password manager.
+I’ve found it convenient for my personal projects, as it leverages my existing GPG setup and makes it easy to store/retrieve secrets from the command line.

-A few changes later, and now the build scripts for each project only load the secrets they need!
+A few changes later, and now the build scripts for each project are explicit about what secrets they need!
 Here’s an abridged example.

 - source ../../set-cloudflare-secrets.sh + export CF_ACCOUNT_ID=$(pass show workers/cloudflare-account-id) + export CF_API_TOKEN=$(pass show workers/cloudflare-api-token) + export CF_ZONE_ID=$(pass show workers/cloudflare-zone-id-nicholas.cloud) - source .env + export MAILGUN_API_KEY=$(pass show workers/newsletter-subscription-form/mailgun-api-key) + export EMAIL_SIGNING_SECRET=$(pass show workers/newsletter-subscription-form/email-signing-secret)